Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-errors-http-request-failed" %} throw an exception when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.

-{% include requirement/MUST id="android-errors-use-unchecked-exceptions" %}  use unchecked exceptions.
+{% include requirement/MUST id="android-errors-unchecked-exceptions" %}  use unchecked exceptions.
 Java offers checked and unchecked exceptions, where checked exceptions force the user to introduce verbose `try ... catch` code blocks and handle each specified exception.
 Unchecked exceptions avoid verbosity and improve scalability issues inherent with checked exceptions in large apps.

 In the case of a higher-level method that produces multiple HTTP requests, either the last exception or an aggregate exception of all failures should be produced.